unit73e/haskell_exercises/ch1_answers.md

 ## 17

-The `:` operator adds a element to the beggining of a list:
+The `:` operator adds a element to the beginning of a list:

 ```haskell
 Prelude> 1 : [2,3]